junxit/us-congress-bills-110/metadata.md

 - 2008-07-14 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-757.
 - 2008-07-14 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-757.
 - 2008-07-14 — The title of the measure was amended.
 Agreed to without objection.
+- 2008-07-15 — Received in the Senate.
+- 2008-08-01 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2008-09-08 — Referred to the Committee on the Judiciary.
+- 2008-09-08 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S8141)
+- 2008-09-08 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.(consideration: CR S8141)
+- 2008-09-25 — Amendment SA 5646 agreed to in Senate by Unanimous Consent.
+- 2008-09-25 — Amendment SA 5646 proposed by Senator Reid for Senator Biden. (consideration: CR S9461; text: CR S9461) In the nature of a substitute.
+- 2008-09-25 — Measure laid before Senate by unanimous consent. (consideration: CR S9461)
+- 2008-09-25 — Message on Senate action sent to the House.
+- 2008-09-25 — Passed Senate with an amendment by Unanimous Consent.
+- 2008-09-25 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2008-09-25 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2008-09-25 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2008-09-25 — Senate amendment agreed to: Amendment SA 5646 agreed to in Senate by Unanimous Consent.
+- 2008-09-25 — Senate amendment proposed (on the floor): Amendment SA 5646 proposed by Senator Reid for Senator Biden.(consideration: CR S9461; text: CR S9461)
+- 2008-09-25 — Senate amendment submitted